 Dr. Jonny Kim comes with his fair share of accomplishments.
 He’s been considered one of the brightest and most valuable minds in the medical industry, and now he’s headed to outer space.
-Kim has completed more than 100 active duty tours throughout the Middle East during his time as a special operations sniper in the Navy.
+After graduating high school, Kim completed more than 100 active-duty tours throughout the Middle East during his time as a special operations sniper in the Navy.
 He then went on to graduate from the University of San Diego in 2012 and Harvard Medical School in 2016, where he quickly had become a standout in his graduating class.

-Now Kim is heading for NASA as part of the department’s Artemis Program.
-Learn more about Kim’s exciting adventures and what it will be like to use his healthcare training in space.
+Now Dr. Jonny Kim is heading for NASA as part of the department’s Artemis Program.
+Learn more about his exciting adventures and what it will be like to use his healthcare training in space.

 Inside the NASA Artemis Program